CharonSSS/RSS-Origin/README.md

 - **_RSS-Origin GalaxyTex_**, which replaces your skybox with a high-quality Milky Way background.

-# More details about the mod (points for attention, to-dos, plans, screenshots)
+# More details about the mod (points for attention, screenshots, to-dos, plans)

 - ### _RSS-Origin CelestialsPack_